Some answers to some questions that I get asked a bunch

 Do you work on one type of music only?

 No, I am lucky to have been asked to work on music from a lot of different styles and backgrounds.
 I work on the various sub-genres of rock, metal, punk, hardcore, electronic, dark ambient, pop, noise, post-rock, lo-fi indie, hip-hop.
 Once the music has an artistic statement, some integrity and is not afraid of some distortion, I’m usually willing to take it on.
+I'm a music fan first and I work with acts that excite me.

 How long should we book for recording?